significa/1password-secrets/README.md

 1password-secrets will allow you to `create`, `pull` and `push` secrets to a 1password secure note with `repo:<owner>/<repo>` or `local:<dir-basename>` in its name. `repo` is used when within a valid git repository with remote "origin" set.

 By default it syncs to `./.env` file, this can overridden with a `file_name` field in 1password containing the desired relative file path.

+Also by default it uses the `Private` 1Password vault.
+You can select another vault with the `--vault` switch.

 - To bootstrap a 1Password secret matching the current repo/directory, run:
   `1password-secrets local create ./env`